-What we need to do is turn these 6 bits into two 4 bit nibbles.
-This means we’ll need to add two 0’s to the left side of this number.
+What we need to do is turn these 6 bits into two 4-bit nibbles.
+This means we’ll need to add two 0’s to the left side of this number to give us 7-bits in total.
 This gives us:

-Now, let’s split this into two seperate nibbles and treat them as two seperate binary numbers.
+Now, let’s split this into two separate nibbles and treat them as two separate binary numbers.

 We can then convert these two numbers easily into hexadecimal by adding up the column values that have 1’s in them, just like we do in binary to decimal conversion.

 The first number is equal to 2.

 So, the binary number 100011 in hexadecimal is 23.
 Note, that’s TWO-THREE, not twenty-three.